aderbalfarias/snippet/Random/TechnicalInterview.md

 #### What are the differences between local and global temporary tables?
 - Local temporary tables are visible when there is a connection, and are deleted when the connection is closed ```CREATE TABLE #[table name]```
-- Global temporary tables are visible to all users, and are deleted when the connection that created it is closed ```CREATE TABLE ##[table name]```
+- Global temporary tables are visible to all users and are deleted when the connection that created it is closed ```CREATE TABLE ##[table name]```

-#### Can we check locks in database?
+#### Can we check locks in the database?
 If so, how can we do this lock check?
 Yes, we can check locks in the database.
-It can be achieved by using in-built stored procedure called sp_lock.
+It can be achieved by using an in-built stored procedure called sp_lock.

 #### What is a Trigger?
 Triggers are used to execute a batch of SQL code when insert or update or delete commands are executed against a table.
 Triggers are automatically triggered or executed when the data is modified.
 It can be executed automatically on insert, delete and update operations.